Author has written 20 stories for Harry Potter, Psych, Alias, Supernatural, Once Upon a Time, and Chuck.

 Ron/Hermione: Look at the how their relationship is built.
 It's based upon jealousy and arguments.
 Aside from that, Hermione always seemed to be more like a second mother to Ron.
 I always did have my doubts regarding whether such a pairing would ever last.

 Harry/Hermione: Much like with Ginny, Harry dating Hermione would seem like he's dating his mother.
 While Ginny has her looks, Hermione has Lily's personality.
 I think any pairing like that would seem extremely awkward.
-Though, I will admit that I find this pairing better than the above pairings.
+Though, I will admit that I find this pairing better than the canon pairings of Harry/Ginny and Ron/Hermione.
 I don't exactly like this pairing, but there are times in which I am able to read them.

 Ron/Lavender: Considering how whole-heartedly Lavender threw herself into the relationship she had with Ron, it should seem obvious as to why I hated them together.
 Lavender seemed too clingy and Ron was simply looking for a relationship.
 The pairing was doomed from the start.